m1ngx1ao/bwinf43-1/ex2/README.md

 N --> M
 ```

-The next iterations operate along Kahn's algorithm an provide `E F G` in this order.
+The next iterations operate along Kahn's algorithm and provide `E F G` in this order.
 This leads to the point where there are again no exercises without incoming edges.
 Now `B` and `I` tie with incoming degree $1$ and outgoing degree $2$.
 Let `B` be selected and `C < B` be added to the violations.
 The result is shown in the next figure.

 ```mermaid